 Brazil’s largest paper producer and exporter Klabin S.A. would know.
 Running its own pine and eucalyptus plantations, the company heavily relies on roads for delivery and supply.

 Since it was founded well over a century ago, Klabin has built a solid trajectory in sustainable development and environmental conservation.
-Its ecological park stretches more than 1,000 hectares and is home to fifty different species, several of which are endangered.
+Its Ecological Park covers about 11,000 hectares, 71% of which is formed by natural forests.
+Its activities include biodiversity conservation, wildlife rehabilitation, protection of species threatened by extinction, scientific research and environmental education projects.
+The park is home to fifty different species, several of which are endangered.
 By partnering with educational institutions throughout Brazil, Klabin actively drives conservation efforts and scientific research in the areas where it works.

-The new corridors not only allow animals to safely cross the company’s supply roads, but also reduce traffic hazards and improve habitat connectivity for a variety of native species.
+The new corridors not only allow for improved habitat connectivity for a variety of native species, but also allow animals to safely cross the company’s supply roads and reduce traffic hazards.
 The GEF funds had a catalytic role in the construction of the underpasses, which are expected to have a demonstration effect and will likely be met with interest from other companies in the industry.